kubernetes/website/content/en/docs/test.md

 ## Code blocks

-You can create code blocks two different ways by surrounding the code block with three back-tick characters on lines before and after the code block. **Only use back-ticks (code fences) for code blocks.** This allows you to specify the language of the enclosed code, which enables syntax highlighting.
+You can create code blocks in two different ways by surrounding the code block with three back-tick characters on lines before and after the code block. **Only use back-ticks (code fences) for code blocks.** This allows you to specify the language of the enclosed code, which enables syntax highlighting.
 It is also more